7 Card Stud Poker Basics

 the action

-starts with the player showing the highest and at the beginning each of
+starts with the player showing the highest hand of each of

 the